Bunmi-Haastrup/Hermione-granger/README.md

 To build a model that will predict the price of a house based on features provided in the dataset.
 Senior management also wants to explore the characteristics of the houses using some business intelligence tools.
 One of those parameters includes understanding which factors are responsible for higher property value - $650K and above.

 # Variables-description
-Id: Unique identification number for the property
+Id: Unique identification number for the property.

-date: the date the house was sold
+date: the date the house was sold.

-price: the price of the house
+price: the price of the house.

-waterfront: the house which has a view to a waterfront
+waterfront: the house which has a view to a waterfront.

 condition: How good the condition is (Overall).
 1 indicates worn-out property and 5 excellent.